Ray Mathias: Coaching career

-After retiring from playing, Mathias joined the coaching staff at Wigan Athletic and spent three years in charge of the Latics from 1986–89.
+After retiring from playing, Mathias joined the coaching staff at Wigan Athletic and spent three years in charge of the Latics from 1986 to 1989.
 The highlight of this spell was leading Wigan to the FA Cup quarter-finals in 1987.
 He later returned to Tranmere as a coach but then returned to Wigan as manager for the 1998–99 season; despite leading the club to victory in the Football League Trophy final at Wembley and the Second Division play-offs he lost his job shortly afterwards.

 After once again becoming part of the managerial set-up at Tranmere and spells as caretaker manager, he was finally handed the reins on a permanent basis in 2002 but sacked a year later.
 Mathias then had an unsuccessful caretaker spell at Chester City in 2004 and briefly worked as assistant manager at Bury in 2005.
 In October 2006 he was appointed as assistant manager to Paul Ince at League Two strugglers Macclesfield Town.
 The pair were able to guide the Silkmen to an unlikely survival before moving to Milton Keynes Dons where they achieved more success, winning the League Two championship and the Football League Trophy.
 They subsequently moved on to top-flight team Blackburn Rovers in June 2008.

 On 18 December 2008, Mathias was relieved of his duties along with Archie Knox following the sacking of Paul Ince and the subsequent arrival of Sam Allardyce as the new Rovers manager.
 On 4 February 2011 he joined Stockport County as Technical Advisor to Peter Ward and Alan Lord.

 Mathias was appointed manager of Stockport County on 9 March 2011 until the end of the season, with Peter Ward and Alan Lord stepping back to coaching roles.
 Mathias then became the first manager in Stockport County history to relegate the club from the Football League.
 He was dismissed as manager in favour of Dietmar Hamann on 5 July 2011, and subsequently left the club.